 Bateman, Rebecca.
 Talking with The Plow: Agricultural Policy and Indian Farming in the Canadian and U.S. Prairies.
 Vancouver: Simon Fraser University. p 219.

 An Act to amend "The Indian Act, 1880."
 Date: Assented to 21st March, 1881

-We also have a free, weekly enewsletter featuring new articles, trending news items, and career opportunities.
+We also have a free, monthly enewsletter featuring new articles, trending news items, and career opportunities.
 It's easy to unsubscribe if you change your mind.